hamishgibbs/lifegraph-take-1/README.md

 Gen random data from schema for testing and checking that all compute works on current schema

 All compute snippets could be automatically tested to ensure that they comply with a certain schema and in many cases they could be automatically updated to comply with a new schema

+For automated testing - the thing should be flagged as a compute snippet and must take IDs of annotated type as input
+- gen arbitrary data
+- run the compute snippets against the generated data and check for failure
+- if no failure - this snippet will still work with current schema

 #### 30-03-2022
 Zaifen family tree & email templates